 Much has been written of mothers and their impact on our lives.
-They’re the ones who love us unconditionally, tend our wounds, nurture our broken hearts and deal with all of life’s ickiness — literally and figuratively.
-In honor of Mother’s Day, we’ve rounded up a collection of the sweetest, funniest and most poignant literary quotes about mothers.
+Moms are the ones who love us unconditionally, tend our wounds, nurture our broken hearts and deal with all of life’s sickness — literally and figuratively.
+At Hooked To Books, we love books and we also love our moms!
+That’s why we’ve rounded up a collection of the sweetest and most poignant literary quotes about mothers.

 But behind all your stories is your mother’s story, for hers is where yours begins.